 Quite intriguingly, it should be noted that the aforementioned recipe is just one of the many ancient variants of what can be categorized as toothpaste.
 To that end, some of the formulae also called for bizarre stuff like ox hoove ashes and burnt eggshells.
 As the Colgate website mentions –

-Egyptians are believed to have started using a paste to clean their teeth around 5000 BC, before toothbrushes were invented.
-Ancient Greeks and Romans are known to have used toothpastes, and people in China and India first used toothpaste around 500 BC.
+Egyptians are believed to have started using a paste to clean their teeth around 5000 BC before toothbrushes were invented.
+Ancient Greeks and Romans are known to have used toothpaste, and people in China and India first used toothpaste around 500 BC.

 …take walnut shells well cleaned of the interior rind, which is green, and…rub the teeth three times a day, and when they have been well rubbed…wash the mouth with warm wine, and with salt mixed in if desired.

 As for removing wine stains from the teeth, the text provides (p.122) a rather elaborative solution-